MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-policies.md

 ### JSON example to block hostname

-The next example shows the JSON and compressed JSON to block any extension from accessing the `www.microsoft.com` hostname.
+This example shows the JSON and compressed JSON string to block any extension from accessing the `www.microsoft.com` hostname.

 ```json
 {